key4hep/key4hep-tutorials/edm4hep_analysis/edm4hep_api_intro.md

 ## Reading EDM4hep files
 EDM4hep files are read with tools provided by podio:

-- `ROOTFrameReader` - The default reader for files produced by, e.g. `k4SimDelphes`
+- `ROOTFrameReader` - The default reader for files produced recently
-- `ROOTLegacyReader` - The legacy reader for files produced by, e.g. the Gaudi based `k4FWCore`
+- `ROOTLegacyReader` - The legacy reader for files produced in the past

 (There is also a `ROOTReader` that is obsolete and will be deprecated soon, so please don't use that).
 The main reason for two different readers is the